dee-here/readme-generator/generated-readme/README.md

 ## Installation
-No installtion required
+This is a web based application and can be accessed using a browser.

 ## Usage
-Users can view the NASA Astronomy POD in this section.
-They can also select a past day to view the image for that day.
-Details displayed alongside the image are the title, description and date
+Users can view the Astronomy Pic of the Day- APOD and search for pics of the day for past dates using a date picker.
+They can also Search for Near Earth Objects approaching Earth for a sepcific date.
+Users can also do a NASA image search using the search Images section.
+The application also saves the last eight unique searches to local storage and creates clickable links to easily redo those searches.

 ## Contribution
-Create a branch and a Pull request to the main branch.
+Please create a new branch from main and use that to create a Pull request to get those merged into the project.

 ## Tests
-Test Instructions
+Test if the website renders and the date pickers work and images are displayed on the website when a user first launches the application.

 ## Author Info